SENS3: Multisensory Database of Finger-Surface Interactions and Corresponding Sensations: SENS3 Database

 \textit{a) Static contact:} In these measurements, our goal was quantifying thermal interactions occurring during finger-surface contact.
 Previous works on thermal perception and rendering determined two major thermal parameters for discriminating materials by touch as the heat flux conducted out of the skin and the corresponding skin temperature~\cite{ho2006contribution}.

 Following a similar approach to \cite{choi2018data}, we first measured the initial temperature of a surface sample via an infrared thermometer.
-Afterward, the thermistor was attached to the finger pad of the participant, whereas the 3D-printed frame with the heat flux sensor was positioned on the sample surface and then stabilized with weights.
+Afterward, the thermistor was attached to the participant's index finger pad, whereas the 3D-printed frame with the heat flux sensor was positioned on the sample surface and then stabilized with weights.
 The measurement started with a sound cue while the participants' fingers lay just over the samples, enabling the thermistor to measure the initial finger temperature.
 After hearing a sound cue, the participant was instructed to place their index and middle finger on the frame.
-To keep the contact area constant, they maintained a constant contact force of 3~N for 60 seconds for each surface.
+They maintained a constant contact force of 3~N for 60 seconds for each surface with both fingers to keep the contact area constant.

 \textit{b) Pressing:} With these measurements, we aimed to determine how different materials respond to pressure from the index finger by measuring the force-indentation depth relationship when pressed with the index finger.
 We chose to record normal force and indentation depth, as recent studies have shown that finger contact area alone is not a distinguishable metric when determining the compliance of objects, and kinesthetic cues likely augment our judgments of compliance~\cite{srinivasan1995tactual}.